rbwsam/amazon-hunter/README.md

 # Amazon::Hunter

-Simple gem for looking up Amazon products.
+Uses the Amazon Product Advertising API to lookup and search for Amazon items.

 ## Installation